andreasRu/basicXMLtoStructParser/README.md

 # basicXMLtoStructParser
-A basic &amp; simple XML to struct converter.
+A basic &amp; simple XML to struct converter in CFML.
 This tiny app shows an exmple of reading an xml data file and mapping the data to a cfml struct.